aleoncini/spid/README.md

 ![alt text](img/wizard1.png)

-Then, choose the `base-image` (`wildfly 13` is the latest at the moment of this writing), type the name of your targhet app, insert this spid repo url
+Then, choose the `base-image` (`wildfly 13` is the latest at the moment of this writing), type the name of your target app, insert this spid repo url

 ![alt text](img/wizard2.png)